edissyum/opencapture/README.md

 Open-Capture is a **free and Open Source** software under **GNU General Public License v3.0**.

-The functionnalities of Open-Capture for Invoices are :
+The functionnalities of Open-Capture are :
    - Fully web interface for videocoding : No installation needed on user's workstation
    - OCR On Fly.
 Draw a rectangle on the image, get the text directly in your input
    - The core works on Linux (tested on Ubuntu and Debian)